The My Account portal is the easiest way to report and track antisocial behaviour

 - Domestic violence and abuse

-- Vandalism and property damage
+- Vandalism and criminal damage to property

 What is not antisocial behaviour?